mozilla/addons-server/PULL_REQUEST_TEMPLATE.md

-Thanks for opening a Pull Request (PR), here are a few guidelines as to what we need in your PR before we review it.
+Thanks for opening a Pull Request (PR), here's a few guidelines as to what we need in your PR before we review it.

 Please delete anything that isn't relevant to your patch.